tobyscales/enterprise-devops-framework/README.md

 Additionally, each subscription folder is prefixed with a 6-digit code based on the subscription GUID, which is referred to in this documentation as the "Subscription Alias."

-The Subscription Alias is used as a lookup value in the Terraform provider file, and generally as a lookup key for secrets stored in Key Vault.
+The Subscription Alias is used as a lookup value in the Terraform provider file, and as a lookup for secrets stored in Key Vault.

 ## Configuration Files
 A separate directory contains configuration and secret files for managing all Azure subscriptions:

     config
-    ├── tools
+    ├── scripts
     ├── certs
     │   └── s123de.username.pfx
     │   └── sabc12.username.pfx